Electrical Conductivity: Definition, Formula, Derivation and Examples

 Metals are good conductors because they contain many free electrons that can move easily under an electric field.

-Keywords: electrical conductivity, applications, current density
+Keywords: electrical conductivity, conductivity formula, current density

 Post a Comment for "Electrical Conductivity: Definition, Formula, Derivation and Examples"